Yegor Letov: 1990s

 By the early 1990s, Letov had dissolved Grazhdanskaya Oborona and recorded the albums Pryg-skok (1990) and Sto let odinochestva (1992) as part of the psychedelic project Yegor i Opizdenevshiye, which are among his most popular albums.
 In 1993, Letov restarted Grazhdanskaya Oborona.
-During this period, he was actively touring and became a leader of the national communist rock movement Russian Breakthrough.
+During this period, he was actively touring and became a leader of the National Bolshevik rock project Russkiy proryv ("Russian Breakthrough"), alongside the bands Rodina and Instruktsiya po Vyzhivaniyu.

-In 1994, Letov co-founded the National Bolshevik Party with Eduard Limonov and Alexander Dugin; his party membership number was 4.
-He ceased contact with the party around 1999 and distanced himself from politics.
+In 1993, Letov co-founded the National Bolshevik Party with Eduard Limonov and Alexander Dugin; his party card number was 4.
+The party's flag was first unveiled at Letov's concert in Moscow of that same year.
+According to Limonov, Letov drew "thousands of recruits over the years" to the party, but "proved to be inconsistent, capricious, and unpredictable".
+Around 1999, he ceased contact with the party and distanced himself from politics.

 In 1995-1996, Letov recorded two more albums with Grazhdanskaya Oborona, Solntsevorot and Nevynosimaya lyogkost' bytiya, both of which were released in 1997.